paulipa/sico-wiki/rules-and-requirements.md

 - [Discord](/tools/communication/discord)

 # Partner levels
 We offer different levels of partnership to provide a flexible and working system that would support different types of corporations.
 This section includes the description and requirements for each different partner level.
+Our partner levels are:
+- Independent partner
+- Affiliated partner
+- Alliance partner
+- Language partner

 ## Independent Partner
 These corporations are not added to the silent company alliance.
 Independent partners are corporations that are seeking blue standings with other independent partners and the alliance member partners.
 They will be set to +10 on behalf of each corporation that belongs to these partner levels and are not allowed to engage on them as per the action rules.